 The Great 1938 Hurricane took almost everyone by surprise.
 Sept.
 21, 1938, was supposed to be a breezy fall day in New England.
 Few paid attention to the storm barreling up the coast.

 The damage was horrific.
 Estimates vary, but at least 400 people died that day and maybe as many as 800.
 The Great 1938 Hurricane crossed over the tip of Long Island, slammed into New London and raced up the Connecticut River Valley at 50 miles per hour.
-Cemeteries were destroyed, boats slammed into shore, orchards uprooted and structures smashed into splinters.
+It destroyed cemeteries, slammed boats into shore, uprooted entire orchards and smashed structures into splinters.

 The hurricane chewed away at roadbeds, like Shore Drive in Winthrop, Mass., above.
 It washed away railroad tracks, sent bridges downstream and downed electrical wires, leaving some New Englanders without electricity for weeks.

-The hurricane altered the shoreline of Long Island, washed away bridges, severed train service between New York and Boston and between cities in Connecticut and Rhode Island.
+The hurricane wiped away entire communities, altered the shoreline of Long Island, washed away bridges, severed train service between New York and Boston and between cities in Connecticut and Rhode Island.
 It brought down 20,000 miles of power and telephone lines.

-In New London, Conn., a five-masted ship, Marsala, was pushed by high waters into a warehouse and started a fire that demolished a quarter-mile section of the city’s business district.
+In New London, Conn., high waters pushed a five-masted ship, Marsala, into a warehouse and started a fire that demolished a quarter-mile section of the city’s business district.
 The hurricane also tossed the lighthouse tender Tulip, pictured above, ashore.

-Houses were washed off their foundations, like the one above that landed in the Cape Cod Canal.
+Houses washed off their foundations, like the one above that landed in the Cape Cod Canal.